sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/overview.md

 tags: [ "streaming", "events", "event-driven architecture", "event-driven architectures", "kafka" ]
 ---
 We are excited to introduce our new product, *Tyk Streams*!
-*Tyk Streams* is a powerful new feature in the Tyk API management platform that enables organisations to securely expose, manage and monetize real-time event streams and asynchronous APIs.
+*Tyk Streams* is a powerful new feature in the Tyk API management platform that enables organizations to securely expose, manage and monetize real-time event streams and asynchronous APIs.

 ## Getting started